openstack/openstack-manuals/doc/cli-reference/source/heat.rst

 ``-t <TIMEOUT>, --timeout <TIMEOUT>``
   Stack creation timeout in minutes.
-This is only used duringvalidation in preview.
+This is only used during validation in preview.

 ``-r, --enable-rollback``
   Enable rollback on failure.
-This option is not used duringpreview and exists only for symmetry with stack- create.
+This option is not used during preview and exists only for symmetry with stack-create.

 ``-P <KEY1=VALUE1;KEY2=VALUE2...>, --parameters <KEY1=VALUE1;KEY2=VALUE2...>``
   Parameter values used to preview the stack.
 This can